Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Introduction

 \section{Introduction}

 Time series forecasting plays a vital role in many high-impact domains, from optimizing energy grids and managing financial risk to supporting clinical decision-making and supply chain operations~\cite{taylor2018forecasting, salinas2020deepar, lim2021temporal}.
 As these systems increasingly rely on automated forecasting tools, the demand grows for models that can generalize across a wide range of temporal settings without manual tuning.
 However, many real-world scenarios involve small or heterogeneous datasets with unique periodic patterns, limited labels, and shifting dynamics~\cite{norton2025tailored}.
-In such environments, training specialized models per dataset is computationally costly and often impractical.
-This motivates the need for \emph{zero-shot forecasting} (ZSF), a setting in which a single model can generalize to entirely unseen datasets and domains without retraining or fine-tuning~\cite{shi2024time, liu2024timer, liu2024timer2, das2024decoder}.
+In such environments, training specialized models per dataset, often referred to as full-shot forecasting (FSF), is computationally costly and often impractical, as it requires extensive retraining on the complete historical data of every new target domain.
+This motivates the need for \emph{zero-shot forecasting} (ZSF), a setting in which a single model can generalize to entirely unseen datasets and domains without any retraining or fine-tuning~\cite{shi2024time, liu2024timer, liu2024timer2, das2024decoder}.

 Recent work has made significant progress toward this goal.
 Large pretrained models such as Timer-XL, TimeMoE, and TimesFM \citep{liu2024timer2, shi2024time, das2024decoder} employ transformer-based backbones, input patching, and masked pretraining to achieve strong zero-shot performance across domains.
 However, these gains come at a high computational cost.
-For instance, TimeMoE was trained over several days using 28 A100-80GB GPUs, whereas Chronos can take over 10 seconds to generate an output for a batch size of 64 under certain configurations.
-See Fig.~\ref{fig:model_performance_vs_inference_time} for a general overview.
-Additionaly, the complexity of these architectures also poses a challenge for interpretability, as their sophisticated designs make it difficult to understand or explain forecasting decisions.
+For instance, TimeMoE was trained over several days using 28 A100-80GB GPUs, whereas Chronos can take over 4 seconds to generate an output for a batch size of 64 as presented in Tab. \ref{tab:times}, and Fig.~\ref{fig:model_performance_vs_inference_time} for a general overview.
+Additionally, the complexity of these architectures also poses a challenge for interpretability, as their sophisticated designs make it difficult to understand or explain forecasting decisions.
 Developing models that combine strong generalization with greater transparency still remains a key challenge, which often hinders accessibility and practical deployment.
 As zero-shot forecasting becomes more practical, it is imperative to develop models that preserve strong generalization while dramatically reducing the computational and memory footprint.

 Recent findings show that carefully constructed linear models can outperform deep transformer-based architectures across several TSF benchmarks~\citep{zeng2023transformers, toner2024analysis, ni2024mixture,nochumsohn2025multi}.
 Consequently, linear forecasting models offer a promising foundation for efficient ZSF and \emph{full-shot forecasting} (FSF).
 They are fast, lightweight, and well-aligned with the temporal structure of many natural sequences.
 However, a single linear model typically lacks the expressivity needed to generalize across diverse datasets \citep{nochumsohn2025multi}.
 Capturing multiple overlapping frequencies with one parameter set induces what we term \emph{frequency confusion}, where different temporal patterns compete for representation and degrade accuracy.
 This limitation is especially pronounced in zero-shot settings, where effective generalization requires both robustness to distribution shifts and adaptability to novel temporal patterns.
 Taken together, these challenges may explain why linear models remain relatively underexplored in zero-shot forecasting within pre-trained frameworks.